The Right to Know Act, in effect as of October 19, 2018, is made up of two parts.

 If an officer refuses to provide you with a business card when it is required, or when you ask, file a complaint with the NYC Civilian Complaint Review Board.

 Contact the NYC Civilian Complaint Review Board (CCRB) or file a complaint at nyc.gov/ccrbcomplaint .
 Our investigators will review your incident and evaluate any allegations regarding the Right to Know Act along with other allegations of misconduct within our jurisdiction.
-The CCRB investigates, mediates, and prosecutes civilians’ complaints of misconduct alleging the use of excessive or unnecessary force, abuse of authority, discourtesy, and offensive language.
+The CCRB investigates, mediates, and prosecutes civilians’ complaints of misconduct alleging the use of excessive or unnecessary force, abuse of authority, discourtesy, offensive language, and untruthful statements.

 If you feel that your encounter with an NYPD officer did not follow these guidelines, file a complaint with the NYC Civilian Complaint Review Board.
-You can file a complaint online at nyc.gov/ccrbcomplaint , by phone at 1-800-341-2272, or at our office at 100 Church St., 10th Fl., New York, NY 10007.
+You can file a complaint online at nyc.gov/ccrbcomplaint , by phone at 1-800-341-2272, at our office (100 Church St., 10th Fl., New York, NY 10007) or by tagging the Agency on Instagram or Twitter (@ccrb_nyc).